azengqiang/WeChatManager/README.md

 # spring
-to learn something about spring
+to learn something about spring springmvc mybatis